Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/SecuritySystemWalkthrough.md

 Permission types are defined in an Enum than can be found in Data.States.PermissionType.
 First 7 are generic permission types that can be used for every Fr8Object.
 Other are custom defined for some specific actions.

-These permission types are saved into the database and are persisted via our StateTemplate system.
+These permission types are saved into the database and are persisted via our StateTemplate system that is being run on every application start.

 ```
 public enum PermissionType